Contribute to Offscreen

 Your text should be formatted in either rich text format or in Microsoft Word format — or, if you’re familiar with Textile syntax, you may submit plain text documents formatted as Textile.

 All film titles should be in italics and followed by the director and date, e.g., Nosferatu (F.W.
 Murnau, 1922).
+To speed up the coding process for book and film titles you can use the textile codes rather than Word formatting, which means setting titles off with a single underscore before and after the title _ Citizen Kane _ (without the space).
+This will convert the title to italics.
 For citing your bibliographic references please use the parenthetical author system with conventional brackets, e.g., “In deference to the time I invested, I’m including, at the end of this essay, a list of films I’d planned to include in the film canon” (Schrader 35).
 And then include a bibliography at the end citing full bibliographic information, e.g.:

 Paul Schrader.
 “Canon Fodder.”
 Film Comment.
 September/October 2006, 33-49.

-Any accompanying photos should be included separately, in JPG format at a minimum of 1000 pixels wide, 72 dpi resolution.
+Any accompanying photos should be included separately, in JPG or PNG format at a maximum size of 1000 pixels wide, 72 dpi resolution.
 It is the author’s responsibility to procure rights for any photographs submitted.

 Minimum length requirements are as follows: 1000 words for book/film/dvd reviews and festival reports, 2000 words for articles/essays.